 You’ll get a Slack notification when the activation job is complete.

 You can activate content by running the activate-exl job in Jenkins.
 When you run this job, all content is automatically activated, including articles, assets, and the TOC.

 experienceleague.adobe.com as soon as the job has completed.

 If your repo does not appear in the pulldown menu, contact Bob.
 (Or, click Configure and add your repo name without

-As a rule, don’t commit to master unless you’re ready to activate the content soon after previewing it.
+As a rule, don’t commit to main unless you’re ready to activate the content soon after previewing it.

 There is no connection between activating English and localization repos.
 Localization repos are configured to auto-activate.
-If you commit to master successfully but don’t activate, your changes will go live in other languages.
+If you commit to main successfully but don’t activate, your changes will go live in other languages.

 You can configure a repo so that content is automatically activated on a successful push to production.
 We recommend that you turn this on only after you’re comfortable with the new workflow.

-The next time you commit to master, after validation passes, your edits will automatically be published to
+The next time you commit to main, after validation passes, your edits will automatically be published to

 experienceleague.adobe.com when the next pickup occurs (currently every two hours).
 See the next section for the publishing schedule.